11 Surprising Facts About Living in Mauritius You Need to Know

 5. The Cost of Living in Mauritius is Higher Than Expected

-I was surprised to find that the cost of living in Mauritius is higher than I initially anticipated, especially when it comes to groceries and imported goods.
+I was surprised to find that the cost of living in Mauritius is higher than I initially anticipated.
+This is especially true when it comes to groceries and imported goods.

 While local produce and seafood are affordable and delicious, imported products can be quite pricey.

-To adjust, I’ve started buying more locally produced items and visiting markets, which not only saves money but also supports local farmers and vendors.
+To adjust, I’ve started buying more locally produced items.
+I also visit markets.
+This not only saves money but also supports local farmers and vendors.

 Shifting away from relying solely on supermarkets has made a big difference.